Project Type

 Context

-This project seeks to address these gaps by redesigning the transit map and wayfinding experience to be more:
+This project seeks to address identified gaps by redesigning the transit map and wayfinding experience to be more:

 Problem